-The National Trust’s returns from their investments are crucial for helping the charity to protect and care for some of the nation’s best loved and most beautiful places, while keeping membership fees affordable for the millions of people that enjoy them.
+The National Trust’s returns from their investments are crucial for helping the charity to protect and care for some of the nation’s best-loved and most beautiful places while keeping membership fees affordable for the millions of people that enjoy them.
 As such it’s patently sensible to divest from fossil fuels gradually, with no sudden movements that could harm the investment returns that the charity generates.

 As for the future, the National Trust’s fossil fuel divestment is just a small part of a wider strategy to become a torchbearer for sustainability and eco-friendliness.
 Tabled initiatives include investing in green startup businesses and encouraging all companies that they are invested in to take active steps to improve their environmental performance.
-Another big plus is that in the last four years the charity has developed their own green heat and power through heat pumps, hydro schemes, solar PV and wood fuel boilers.
+Another big plus is that in the last four years the charity has developed its own green heat and power through heat pumps, hydro schemes, solar PV, and wood fuel boilers.

 That’s all great news, giving the National Trust more leverage to continue their great work and retain their credentials as one of the nation’s most popular charities.